improveTheWorld/SmartLog/README.md

 With this, only instances of `NumericLoggableObject` will generate logs.

-With iLogger, the possibilities are limitless.
+With SmartLog, the possibilities are limitless.
 Your logs can now be more insightful and versatile, assisting you in your development process.

 🎯 Potential Usages
 -------------------

-iLogger can be employed in numerous ways to assist in system development and debugging:
+SmartLog can be employed in numerous ways to assist in system development and debugging:

 * Customized Debugging
 * Performance Monitoring